lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 **1. Note the need to determine the Object ID for the oject of interest.** Note that the individual Processed Visit Images might have very slightly different coordinates for the same object, so it is wise to extract the data from the ``dp02_dc2_catalogs.DiaObject`` table using the object's unique DIA object identifier ``diaObjectId``.

-**2. Determine the ``diaObjectId``.**  After logging into the Portal aspect of the Rubin Science Platform, click on the "UI assisted" button, select "DP0.2 Catalogs" tab, chose the "dp02_dc2_catalogs" on the left, and "dp02_dc2_catalogs.DiaObject" table on the right.
+**2. Determine the object's** ``diaObjectId``.
+After logging into the Portal aspect of the Rubin Science Platform, click on the "UI assisted" button, select "DP0.2 Catalogs" tab, chose the "dp02_dc2_catalogs" on the left, and "dp02_dc2_catalogs.DiaObject" table on the right.

 For spatial constraints, enter 67.4579, -44.0802 and a 2 arcseconds radius using the "cone Shape" ("Temporal" constraints button needs to be unchecked).
 For the "Output Column Selection" only the ``diaObjectId`` needs to be checked.